 - Using your hands and pressure to relieve the muscles

-- Use a hard ball (like this lacrosse ball at Amazon) under your foot and move it back and forth while applying pressure.
+- Use a hard ball under your foot and move it back and forth while applying pressure.

 I found this solution a little surprising – not because it’s a crazy idea but because it’s so simple.
 Walking barefoot can help strengthen the muscles in the feet leading to less injury and pain.
 It can also help you gain better posture and balance which helps with paddleboarding.
 You’ll definitely want to make sure you are walking in clean, safe places.